 You have a total of 150 characters on Instagram to leave a meaningful biography.
 Not much if you consider that there should be reasons why you should follow you on Instagram and what types of photography your absolute passion and you can expect from Instagram.

 My tip: Don’t start writing in sentences.
 This does not work with the limited character length of 150 eh.
-I like to use emojis here and write briefly and succinctly in a kind of “bullet points” what I will publish on Instagram.
+I like to use emojis here and write briefly and succinctly in a kind of “bullet points” what I will publish on Instagram, or identify who you are and what your offer.

 If you have already achieved a proper first-person brand or popularity (congratulations!), You should also integrate your own hashtag in your biography.
 Followers often use this on their own Instagram pictures where they want to attract your attention and automatically ensure that your Instagram profile is better known.
 Of course, you should also use this hashtag under each of your pictures!